February newborns to get handmade red caps while their parents take home infant CPR kits.

-“We’ve been selected as one of five hospitals in the state of Texas to participate in this major quality improvement initiative for the country,” said maternal-fetal medicine specialist Patrick Ramsey, MD, who practices at University Hospital and UT Medicine, and is a professor in the Department of Obstetrics and Gynecology at The University of Texas Health Science Center.
-UT Medicine is the medical practice of the School of Medicine.
+“We’ve been selected as one of five hospitals in the state of Texas to participate in this major quality improvement initiative for the country,” said maternal-fetal medicine specialist Patrick Ramsey, MD, who practices at University Hospital, and is a professor in the Department of Obstetrics and Gynecology at UT Health San Antonio.
+UT Health San Antonio is the medical practice of the School of Medicine.
 “These efforts to improve utilization of antenatal corticosteroids will be very effective to help pregnant women have healthier babies.”

 Giving steroid injections to high-risk pregnant women is a recommended practice already, with plenty of research showing its effectiveness in helping improve the outcomes for premature babies.
 It’s even something The Joint Commission — a national accrediting body for healthcare organizations — looks at when it reviews hospital performance, said Cheryl Bonecutter, DNP, director of the Perinatal/Neonatal Program at University Health System, and who serves on the Maternal and Child Health Impact Committee with the Texas Chapter of the March of Dimes.

 “We give antenatal steroids to pregnant women in preterm labor to improve outcomes with these babies,” said Dr. Bonecutter.
 “The steroids can improve their lung function to the point they can do very well, many without any respiratory problems depending on the gestation.”